PennyLaneAI/qml/documentation/demo-cli.md

-# QML CLI Tool
+# CLI Tool

 ## Overview

-The **QML CLI tool** streamlines the creation, testing, and building of PennyLane demonstrations.
+The **CLI tool** streamlines the creation, testing, and building of PennyLane demonstrations.
 It provides an intuitive command-line interface to simplify the authoring process and maintain consistency across demonstration projects.

 ## Table of Contents